the-cult-of-integral/discord-raidkit/README.md

 - **Qetesh**, to other members, is a fully functional pornographic bot.
 It has over one thousand NSFW images (stored as links within a database) forming over ten unique categories.
 Furthermore, it restricts itself to NSFW channels only.
 However, to you, Qetesh is a malicious bot with seven main commands.

 - **Osiris** is an account hacker.
 Developed from the defunct JaJaJa with permission from its creator, Osiris you to view the private details of a discord account, perform a mini nuke on the account or log directly into the account in seconds via selenium.
+It also includes a token grabber generator based on the logic of [wodxgod's grabber](https://github.com/wodxgod/Discord-Token-Grabber) with some additional improvements, such as using a hidden payload and Windows Registry to grab tokens every time the target logs into their Windows machine (on their account).

 ---